wcfrobert/fkit/doc/README.md

 $$\sum M = 0$$

-A moment curvature analysis involves incrementally increasing curvature (shown as $$\phi$$ in the above diagram; sometimes the Greek letter $\kappa$ is also often used).
+A moment curvature analysis involves incrementally increasing curvature (shown as $\phi$ in the above diagram; sometimes the Greek letter $\kappa$ is also often used).
 At each step, a depth of neutral axis is determined in order to satisfy equilibrium.
 The process is displacement-based and can be thought of as increasingly bending a beam further and further.
 The figure below illustrates this process.

 <div align="center">
   <img src="https://github.com/wcfrobert/fkit/blob/master/doc/momentcurvaturesteps.png?raw=true" alt="demo" style="width: 100%;" />